jacobemcken/jacobemcken.github.io/_posts/2024-01-12-very-small-pdf-for-testing.md

 ---
 layout: post
 title: A very small PDF for testing
-image: /assets/img/tiny_document_in_grass.webp
+image: /assets/img/tiny_document_in_grass2.webp
-image_alt: "Midjourney prompt: Zoomed in between grass is a simple vector document icon in 3d.
-The document is white with a red simple three-petaled flower.
-Next to the icon is a huge ant.
-Blurred surroundings."
+image_alt: "Midjourney prompt: Zoomed in on an extruded 'PDF' document icon standing in the grass with a huge ant next to the icon.
+There are a few red flowers in the grass and a tree in the background.
+It is golden morning light."
 categories:
 - Programming
 tags: